 Hardware

-When working with hardware, you’ll spend most of your time in a view that shows a workspace, a shelf, and details about the current selected component.
+When managing hardware components, you’ll spend most of your time in a view that shows a scenario and instructions sidebar (left), the workspace (center), and a management toolbar (right).

 Workspace